-My good old sister (don't tell her I said old) made up some homemade cheesesteak sandwiches a while back.
-Thinly sliced beef was quickly cooked in a skillet with onions, and then Velveeta cheese was added to the pan and stirred in, making a gooey mess that tasted great inside a sliced hoagy bun.
+My good old sister (don't tell her I said old) made up some homemade cheese steak sandwiches a while back.
+Thinly sliced beef was quickly cooked in a skillet with onions, and then Velveeta cheese was added to the pan and stirred in, making a gooey mess that tasted great inside a hamburger bun.

-While chowing down a few sammiches, an interesting idea was brought up.
+While chowing down a few sandwiches, an interesting idea was brought up.
 Why not use leftover smoked brisket instead of plain sliced beef in these cheesy sandwiches.
-Well, leftover brisket is hard to come by in these parts, so the next day we smoked a brisket
+Well, leftover brisket is hard to come by in these parts, so the next day we smoked a brisket for experimental purposes.